Life for families in Upper Austria is very good, the setup of schools and childcare is well planned.

 Childcare allowance can only be applied for once the child is born, and the amount is dependent on the compliance and proof of the first ten mother-child pass examinations

 There are different timescales and financial options.
-For further details please visit the following website:
+All details about the various models of payment can be found under www.help.gv.at/Portal.Node/hlpd/public/en

 The municipal authority of Linz runs two nursery groups (1 to 3 years) and two Kindergarten groups (3 to 6 years) in the Poschachervilla, whereby one group in each is subsidized by Upper Austrian businesses.
 Native English and German speakers care for the children in an open house.
 The municipal authority of Linz is the point of contact.
 Registration as soon as possible due to high demand is recommended.